mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 4. Select “Custom push action…”
 5. Choose ``merge-automation``
 6. In Treeherder, you'll see a new push show up in Treeherder in the repo you will be merging to.
 It can take a few minutes for the push and task to appear.
 7. Click on the merge or bump tasks (not the Gecko decision task).
 A job details panel will pop up and from there you'll find a link to the diff file in the artifacts tab.
+Note: There will be a cron job that kicks off another bump task with same th name, only one of them will contain the diff.

 mozilla-beta->mozilla-release migration no-op trial run